Frequently Asked Quilling Questions

 I've just started to quill.
 What kind of paper should a beginner use?

-Computer printer paper cut into 1/8" or 1/4" (roughly 3 or 6mm) strips will be fine for practice.
-When you're ready for true quilling paper, it's easiest to order it online because you'll find a much better selection than in craft stores.
-U.S. online quilling suppliers such as Quilled Creations, Quilling Supply, and Hunter Creek Crafts are very good.
+Printer paper cut into 1/8" or 1/4" (roughly 3 or 6mm) strips will be fine for practice.
+When you're ready for true quilling paper, it's easiest to order it online because you'll find a better selection than in most craft stores.
+U.S. online quilling suppliers, such as Quilled Creations, The Paper Quilling Shop, and Hunter Creek Crafts, are very good.
 You can also order strips on Amazon, such as JUYA brand.
 Here is a starter pack of quilling paper at a reasonable price, and this is a quilling kit that includes tools

 I can't seem to get the hang of quilling.
 How long does it take to learn?